-(ii) Despite being world’s greatest rice growing area, China do not export & even imports food grains; & grows rice & tea for subsistence purpose only due to its intense population.
+(ii) Despite being the world’s greatest rice-growing area, China does not export & even imports food grains; & grows rice & tea for subsistence purpose only due to its intense population.

 (i) Apart from its ease of cultivation, wrt soil, climate & labour requirements, corns’ most outstanding feature is its prolific yield

-(ii) It gives almost twice as much food per acre as wheat or other cereals USA accounts for more than 50 % of world’s corn production but exports only 3%
+(ii) It gives almost twice as much food per acre as wheat or other cereals the USA accounts for more than 50 % of the world’s corn production but exports only 3%

 (iv) This is done to get more monetary gain as fattened animals are sold to the meat plants.